WindowsVista42/Quark-Engine/README.md

 - Open source package format
 - More details on the [wiki](https://github.com/WindowsVista42/Quark-Engine/wiki)!

-## Contact
-Send me an email at seanmoulton123@gmail.com or create an issue on this repository!

 ## Examples

 Source code for the examples can be found in [examples/](examples/).